CEN3031-6a/animated-couscous/README.md

 This page allows admins to edit any property of the game.

+## Updating Database
+The database can be updated by changing the MongoDB URI in the "config/env/local.js" file or by changing the MONGOLAB_URI property on the Heroku dashboard.

 ## Prerequisites
 Make sure you have installed all of the following prerequisites on your development machine:
 * Node.js - [Download & Install Node.js](https://nodejs.org/en/download/) and the npm package manager.
 If you encounter any problems, you can also use this [GitHub Gist](https://gist.github.com/isaacs/579814) to install Node.js.